 In this tutorial, we will create a genomes project including all the representative genomes available in RefSeq using MiGA alone.
-If you want to explore a more manual approach using bash
+If you want to explore a more manual approach using bash, see the RefSeq in MiGA using BASH example.

 0. Initialize the project